kkhonets/kkhonets/README.md

 ![image](https://github.com/user-attachments/assets/5dfab609-cab4-47d6-ab51-67c4f68d69e9)

 ### TPC-C Benchmark on Different Cloud Services
-- This was a school project to basically see how fast different cloud services are when hosting a website using a virtual computer and virtual server through the cloud provider
+- This was a school project to basically see how fast different cloud services are when hosting a website using a virtual computer and virtual server through the cloud provider using the TPC-C framework

 AWS EC2 Instance